gerarts/lit-watch/README.md

 ### Multiple watchers

-If you are planning on watching multiple observables, or maybe even multiple stores, it might make sens to name your decorators something more descriptive.
+If you are planning on watching multiple observables, or maybe even multiple stores, it might make sense to name your decorators something more descriptive.

 ```ts
 // @watchStore()